timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/schema.md

 ## API Reference

-We think the best way to get started with hashbrown's skillet schema language is to check out the API reference section.
+We think the best way to get started with Hashbrown's skillet schema language is to check out the API reference section.

 [Read the API reference for Skillet](/api/core/s).